k21971/CrecelleHack/doc/variantfixes.md

 - Dented pots have been renamed to Yendorian Bascinets.
 - Add in some additional helmet and cloak appearances to be shuffled into the existing ones.
+- Yellow dragon scales and yellow dragon scale mail cause you to leave behind a trail of acid.

 ### New Objects
 - Bestiary